 A three-day Festival of arts events with performances, exhibitions, workshops, lectures, concerts and activities providing a stimulating three days to challenge and inspire.

-Click the below brochure for more info:
+Click the brochure below for more information.
+Galleries here.

 The new ‘sciency musical’ Welcome to Gedanken is being performed by members of the school on 26th and 27th June at the Theatre Royal in Winchester.

 The show involves about 50 pupils and staff and is very much in the tradition of the previous shows we have taken to Winchester and the Nuffield Theatre.
 The play, once again, is a farce with songs and science and is suitable for all ages.
 The action takes place, in part, in the fictional country of Gedanken – think Vulgaria in Chitty, Chitty, Bang, Bang.

 Congratulations to Aelfred Hillman who has been awarded the recital prize as a result of his performance at the recent Portsmouth Music Festival Gala Concert.
 Aelfred will now present his debut recital on clarinet and saxophone as part of the 2018 Portsmouth Festivities.

 Congratulations to Ellie Macleod who played two of her